Getting Started with Conduit

 Reject requests where the signature does not match.

-If you need to rotate the secret, use the Rotate secret button on the webhook detail page in the UI, or call PUT /api/v1/webhooks/{id} with a new secret value.
+If you need to rotate the secret, use the Rotate secret button on the webhook detail page in the UI.

-The Conduit SMTP gateway listens at mx.conduit.email on port 25.
-STARTTLS is supported.
+The gateway listens at mx.conduit.email on port 25 with STARTTLS support.
 Point any mail client or sending system at that host and address your email to the webhook address.

 swaks is a command-line SMTP testing tool available on most platforms (brew install swaks, apt install swaks):